e0828330/indexer/README.md

 has been used or not to create the ARFF file.
 The later ensures that stemming will be used for the search when stemming has been used to create the index.

+CHANGE FROM EX 1:
+We now store the tf values in the ARFF file because we need them for the LM. tf.idf is no longer used.

 Stemming has been implemented using the Porter stemmer library: http://www.tartarus.org/~martin/PorterStemmer